 Answer to c):

-RAN3 has agreed to capture the relationship between subgroup ID and PO-to-LO association in TS 38.300 to avoid SA2 referring to RAN1 complex specifications.
+RAN3 has agreed to capture a reference to the specification that describes the relationship between the maximum number of subgroups and PO-to-LO association in TS 38.300 to avoid SA2 referring to RAN1 complex specifications.
 Attached is the endorsed Draft CR R3-258760.
+However, RAN3 assume that SA2 does not need to be care about that relationship, as total number of CN subgroup IDs is configured to RAN via OAM.

 2. Actions: